Elektra (2010 film): Dubbing

 Prakash Raj himself dubbed for the character Jossya Issac, while Shobi Thilakan dubbed for the former's role of Abraham.
 Manisha Koirala's role was dubbed by famous Malayalam actress Praveena.
-Nayanthara dubbed her own voice for her character and Vineeth Sreenivasan gave voice to Skanda Ashok's character, Edwin.
+Nayanthara dubbed her own voice for her character Suchith Suresan gave voice to Skanda Ashok's character, Edwin.

 Production

 Development

 The film is based on the story of the Greek mythological character Electra.
 Set in the city of Argos a few years after the Trojan War, that story revolves around the vengeance that Electra and her brother Orestes take on their mother Clytemnestra and step father Aegisthus for the murder of their father, Agamemnon.
 There are many adaptations of the story.
 This film is particularly inspired by the plays Electra by Sophocles, Electra by Euripides, Oresteia by Aeschylus and Mourning Becomes Electra by Eugene O’Neill.

 Shyamaprasad said that Electra is a play that has stayed with him since his student days in the Thrissur School of Drama.
 In a December 2010 interview, he said:

 "It was a long cherished dream.
 I had this in my mind even when I was studying at the School of Drama.
 I was really very much influenced by the Greek drama, the strong female character, her love towards her father, her piousness, how she uses her brother to kill her stepfather, etc. I often felt that it has got the entire recipe for a good film.
 After Ritu, when I was thinking about my next film, this Greek drama resurfaced.
 Nayantara showed interest in working with me.
 That was when I thought adapting Electra for the silver screen would be a challenge worth taking.

 Shyamaprasad was assisted in the script writing by Kiran Prabhakar.
 Rather than focusing on the essence of revenge in the myth, they tried to include the theme of Elektra's obsessive love for her father.
 Most of Shyamaprasad's previous works were adaptations of published novels or plays.
 About the adaptation of Elektra, Shyamaprasad said: "My film is a modern retelling of the Greek classic in a Malayali setting.
 But it closely follows the philosophy of the ancient text and the Grecian theory of drama that intense fear and pity lead to a purification of the emotions of the audience, making it a cathartic experience."

 The film, though adapted from a Greek myth, has a contemporary setting in an aristocratic family in Kerala.
 The making of the film was also inspired by K. G. George's magnum opus film, Irakal.